danielpizarrotadres/how-linux-works/README.md

                         $ tar cvf archive.tar file1 file2 ...

         - Archives created by `tar`usually have a .tar suffix (this is by convention; it is not required).
-For example, in the command above, `file1`, file2`, and so on are the names of the files and directories that you wish to archive in <archive>.tar.
+For example, in the command above, `file1`, `file2`, and so on are the names of the files and directories that you wish to archive in <archive>.tar.
 The c flag activates *create mode*.
 The r and f flags have more specific roles.

+            **Unnpacking tar files**

+      - To unpack a `.tar` file with tar use the x flag:

+                       $ tar xvf archive.tar

+      - In this command, the x flag puts `tar` into *extract (unpack) mode*.
+You can extract individual parts of the archive

 - ### 2.19 Linux Directory Hierarchy Essentials